marcelo-rispoli-leal/morenaas/README.md

 ## Project Purpose

-This API serves as a technical demonstration of PERN stack development skills (Postgres, Express, React, Node), implementing movie rental concepts for portfolio purposes.
+This API serves as a technical demonstration of full-stack development skills, implementing movie rental concepts for portfolio purposes.
 While following production-grade patterns, it's not meant for actual commercial use.